isomerpages/moe-zhenghuasec/pages/2025 Secondary 1 Registration Exercise.md

 <br>
 </p>
 <p>HML courses will be held in Bukit Panjang Government High, outside curriculum
-time and HCL courses will held in our school.
+time and HCL courses will be held in our school.
 <br>
 <br>
 </p>